Eugenics in the United States: Influence on Nazi Germany

 Henry Friedlander wrote that although the German and American eugenics movements were similar, the U.S. did not follow the same slippery slope as Nazi eugenics because American "federalism and political heterogeneity encouraged diversity even with a single movement."
 In contrast, the German eugenics movement was more centralized and had fewer diverse ideas.
 Unlike the American movement, one publication and one society, the German Society for Racial Hygiene, represented all German eugenicists in the early 20th century.

-After 1945, however, historians began to try to portray the U.S. eugenics movement as distinct and distant from Nazi eugenics.
-Jon Entine wrote that eugenics simply means "good genes" and using it as synonym for genocide is an "all-too-common distortion of the social history of genetics policy in the United States."
-According to Entine, eugenics developed out of the Progressive Era and not "Hitler's twisted Final Solution."
+After 1945 some historians began to try to portray the U.S. eugenics movement as distinct and distant from Nazi eugenics.

-Eugenics after World War II
+Many of the defendants at the Nuremberg trials of 1945 to 1946 attempted to justify their human-rights abuses by claiming similarity between the Nazi eugenics programs and the US eugenics programs.

+Late 20th century

 Genetic engineering

-After Hitler's advanced idea of eugenics, the movement lost its place in society for a bit of time.
-Although eugenics was not thought about much, aspects like sterilization were still taking place, just not at such a public level.
+After the Second World War, the extreme version of eugenics practiced by the Nazis brought the movement into disrepute.
+However, aspects of the eugenics movement such as forced sterilization were still taking place, albeit with less publicity than before.
 As technology developed, the field of genetic engineering emerged.
-Instead of sterilizing people to ultimately get rid of "undesirable" people, genetic engineering "changes or removes genes to prevent disease or improve the body in some significant way."
+Instead of sterilizing people to remove traits deemed to be "undesirable", genetic engineering "changes or removes genes to prevent disease or improve the body in some significant way."

 Proponents of genetic engineering cite its ability to cure and prevent life-threatening diseases.
 Genetic engineering began in the 1970s when scientists began to clone and alter genes.
 From this, scientists were able to create life-saving health interventions such as human insulin, the first-ever genetically engineered drug.
 Because of this development, over the years scientists were able to create new drugs to treat devastating diseases.
 For example, in the early 1990s, a group of scientists were able to use a gene-drug to treat severe combined immunodeficiency in a young girl.

-However, genetic engineering also further allows for the practice of eliminating "undesirable traits" within humans and other organisms—for example, with current genetic tests, parents are able to test a fetus for any life-threatening diseases that may impact the child's life and then choose to abort the baby.
+However, genetic engineering also further allows for the practice of eliminating "undesirable traits" within humans and other organisms—for example, with current genetic tests, parents are able to test a fetus for any life-threatening diseases that may affect the child's life and then choose to abort the baby.
 Some fear that this could lead to ethnic cleansing, or alternative form of eugenics.
 The ethical implications of genetic engineering were heavily considered by scientists at the time, and the Asilomar Conference was held in 1975 to discuss these concerns and set reasonable, voluntary guidelines that researchers would follow while using DNA technologies.